docsforadobe/premiere-plugin-guide/docs/universals/sweetpea-suites.rst

 ----

+.. _universals/sweetpea-suites.ppix-suite:

 PPix Suite
 ================================================================================

 Callbacks and enums pertaining to PPixs.
-See also PPix 2 Suite.
+See also :ref:`universals/sweetpea-suites.ppix2-suite`.

 PrPPixBufferAccess
 ********************************************************************************